 - Don’t book a ride on the magic plane.

-Before you head to the mission field, prepare thoroughly, and pack carefully.
+Before you set out for the mission field, prepare thoroughly and pack carefully.
 When it comes to packing your expectations, it isn’t just about seeing how much you can get into a suitcase and still get the zipper closed.
 It’s also about being discerning and knowing what to leave behind.

 But you don’t want to go empty-handed, either.
 Hopes, dreams, and plans are important.
 Don’t forget your underwear and socks.
 And if you’ve got room, you might want to take that swimsuit, too.
 Just in case.